Ha Yeon-joo

 Ha Yeon-joo (born August 6, 1987) is a South Korean actress.
 She is also a member of Mensa International.

 Personal life

-Ha married her non-celebrity businessman on June 20, 2021.
+Ha married a then-unnamed businessman on June 20, 2021.

+On August 5, 2025, Ha revealed her husband's face in the photos posted on her social media account commemorating their marriage.
+It was eventually revealed that her husband is Simon Seo-jun Kim, the CEO of Hashed Ventures, a major South Korean blockchain and cryptocurrency investment company.